osvat0rres/APIpart2/README.md

 Install Django-Silk packages
 This works as a live profiling and inspection tool for the djnago restframework.
-Silk intercepst and stores HTTP request and database queries before presenting them in a user interface for futher inspection
+Silk intercepst and stores HTTP request and database queries before presenting them in a user interface for futher inspection It work by intercepting HTTP request and database queries and storing detailed  performance data, which you cam view in a web-based UI.

 ```
 pip install django-silk